4.03 from 46 votes

 Step 3: In a separate small bowl, mix together the coconut sugar and cinnamon for your topping.

-Step 4: Roll out balls of cookie dough and then roll each ball in the cinnamon sugar mixture.
+Step 4: Roll out cookie dough balls and then roll each one in the cinnamon sugar mixture.
 Place on a baking sheet lined with parchment paper and flatten slightly.
 Bake for 10 minutes, in a preheated oven, until slightly golden.
 Let cool for a few minutes on the baking sheet then transfer to a wire rack to cool completely.

 • Don’t skip the cream of tartar: This ingredient is crucial for that classic snickerdoodle tang and chewiness.
 It’s what sets a snickerdoodle apart from a simple cinnamon sugar cookie, so it’s best not to substitute it.